-8.1 The ongoing planning process is collaborative, and it includes opportunities for input from all stakeholders.
+8.1 The school improvement plan is developed by utilizing a variety of organizational, achievement, and survey data and input from all stakeholder groups.
 (C)

-APPENDIX C

-OVERVIEW OF SCHOOL RESPONSIBILITIES
+APPENDIX C: OVERVIEW OF SCHOOL RESPONSIBILITIES

 Success in completing the self-study and in accomplishing accreditation depends on the investment of time and energy by the entire faculty and staff.
 The chief administrator/early education director assumes a major role in the leadership of the process; however, support is needed from the faculty and the board.
-Many responsibilities must be delegated to the faculty to accomplish the major goal of accreditation: school improvement.
+Many responsibilities must be delegated to the faculty to accomplish the major goal of accreditation-school improvement.
 It is also imperative that the governing body/steering committee members and others be involved in the self-study process.

-1. EXAMINATION OF PHILOSOPHY, GOALS, MISSION, AND SCHOOLWIDE EXPECTED STU-DENT OUTCOMES
+1. EXAMINATION OF PHILOSOPHY, GOALS, MISSION, AND SCHOOLWIDE EXPECTED STUDENT OUTCOMES

 The faculty as a whole should examine the stated philosophy, goals, and mission of the school in relationship to the programs and services it offers.
 The philosophy, goals, and mission must be examined in light of the Scriptures to ensure that the foundational principles of the school are compatible with the biblical mandates for Christian education.
-Each accredited school is required to have established a set of schoolwide expected student outcomes that are well-known and regularly assessed.
+Each accredited school is required to have established a set of schoolwide expected student outcomes that are wellknown and regularly assessed.
 Schoolwide expected student outcomes identify what the school intentionally wishes to produce in the lives of its students and what the school intends that the student will become after his or her tenure in the school.
-Outcomes are based in the philosophy of the school as well as its statements of mission and vision and then personalized to the lives of the students.
+Outcomes are based on the philosophy of the school as well as its statements of mission and vision and then personalized to the lives of the students.
 These outcome statements may take a variety of forms, but they should be clear, widely distributed across the school constituency, discussed by the staff, and consistently assessed.
+(See article The Value of Student Expected Outcomes.)